Is 20% Window Tint Legal In Virginia?

 Q1.
 What is the legal limit for window tint in Virginia?

-A: In Virginia, the legal limit for window tint on passenger vehicles is 50% visible light transmission (VLT) for the front side windows and any darkness for the rear side and rear windows.
+A: In Virginia, the legal limit for window tint on passenger vehicles is 50% VLT for the front side windows and any darkness for the rear side and rear windows.

 Q2.
-What happens if my window tint is too dark in Virginia?
+What is the consequence if my window tint is too dark in Virginia?

 Q3.
-Can I get a medical exemption for darker window tint in Virginia?
+Is there any medical exemption to keep darker window tint in Virginia?

 Q4.
-Are there any exceptions to Virginia's window tint laws?
+Are there any exemptions to the tint laws of Virginia?

-A: Yes, exceptions include vehicles registered in other states with different tint laws, provided they comply with their home state's regulations while driving through Virginia.
+A: Yes, exceptions do include vehicles registered out of state with different tint regulations, provided they conform with their home state's regulations while driving through the state of Virginia.

 Know The Virginia Window Tint Laws